Queen's Club

-The Queen's Club is a private sporting club in West Kensington, London, England.
-The club hosts the annual Queen's Club Championships men's grass court lawn tennis tournament (currently known as the "cinch Championships" for sponsorship reasons).
+The Queen's Club is a private sporting club in Barons Court, West Kensington, London, England.
+The club hosts the annual Queen's Club Championships grass court lawn tennis tournament (currently known as the "HSBC Championships" for sponsorship reasons).
 It has 28 outdoor courts and ten indoor.
-With two courts, it is also the national headquarters of real tennis, hosting the British Open every year excepting 2020 due to the coronavirus pandemic.
+With two courts, it is also the national headquarters of real tennis, hosting the British Open every year except in 2020 due to the coronavirus pandemic.
 The Queen's Club also has rackets and squash courts; it became the headquarters for both sports after the closure of the Prince's Club in 1940.

 History

 Founded as The Queen's Club Limited on 19 August 1886 by Evan Charteris, George Francis and Algernon Grosvener, the Queen's Club was the world's second multipurpose sports complex, after the Prince's Club, and became the world's only multipurpose sports complex when the Prince's Club relocated to Knightsbridge and lost its outdoor sports facilities.
 The club is named after Queen Victoria, its first patron.
 The first lawn tennis courts were opened on 19 May 1887, and the first sporting event was held on 1 and 2 July 1887 when Oxford played Cambridge.
 The club buildings were opened in January 1888, having taken about 18 months to construct.
 William Marshall, finalist of the inaugural 1877 Wimbledon Championships was the architect.
 Among the initial sports offered at the club were real tennis, Eton Fives, rackets, lawn tennis (grass courts and covered courts), football, rugby and athletics.
 Cricket was also played, but not as an organised sport.
 The University Sports meeting between Cambridge and Oxford was held at the Queen's Club from 1888 to 1928.

 Queen's Club was the venue of the covered courts (indoor) tennis, jeu de paume (real tennis) and rackets events of the 1908 Summer Olympics.

 On 7 March 1914 George V attended the Navy v Army rugby match.
 The army won by four goals and two tries to the navy's three tries.

 Until 1922, the club was the main ground for the football games of Corinthian F.C.
 One international was held, between England and Wales on 18 March 1895, the result being a 1–1 draw.